blkFinch/blkfinch.github.io/_notes/Public/Truth precedes Nature.md

 If truth and nature are linked- then it is not possible for truth to be in opposition to nature.
 If the truth were not connected to nature in some way we would say it was false.

-Truth then must precede nature in the same way that [[Action is preceeded by desire]] and how [[Life imitates art]] .
+Truth then must precede nature in the same way that [[Action is preceded by desire]] and how [[Life imitates art]] .
 That every state of nature has a causal relation to some other state of nature- and we can trace back these states of nature to some pre-natural cause which we can call Truth.